DSILVA232/Library-Data-Pipeline/README.md

 ![Architecture Diagram](docs/architecture.png)

 The pipeline follows an **EtLT pattern** — a lightweight transform before loading (PySpark handles data quality), followed by a heavier business logic transform inside the warehouse (dbt handles dimensional modelling).
-This is a deliberate design choice documented in the [Schema Decisions](docs/schema_decisions.md).
+This is a deliberate design choice documented in the [Pipeline Pattern](spark/README.md).

 ---

 ## Schema

 The warehouse uses a **Snowflake schema** (normalised dimensions) rather than a star schema.
 This decision was made because the library dataset has genuine sub-entities — books have authors, genres, and publishers; members have locations; staff have branches and roles.
 Collapsing these into flat dimensions would introduce redundancy.
-The full reasoning is documented in [Schema Decisions](docs/schema_decisions.md).
+The full reasoning is documented in [Schema Decisions](Schema/decisions.md).

 ![Schema Diagram](docs/schema.png)